Best Nintendo Switch games 2023: we've ranked our favorite Switch titles of all time

 While Super Mario 3D World was originally released on Wii U in 2013, it was relaunched on Nintendo Switch in 2021.
 A semi-3D platformer, its main gimmick is the introduction of four-player co-op, adding a dose of family fun to the Mario playbook.

-But the Nintendo Switch version really turned heads because of Bowser’s Fury – an additional mini adventure that comes packaged with 3D but stands completely separate from the main game.
+But the Nintendo Switch version turned heads because of Bowser’s Fury – an additional mini adventure that comes packaged with 3D but stands completely separate from the main game.
 It distills all the essential components of the Mario formula into a tight caper that only takes a handful of hours to complete.

-8. Hollow Knight
+9. Hollow Knight

 ➕ Beautiful art style and unsettling atmosphere